 - Use Microwave-Safe Cookware: Never put metal (including aluminum foil), dishes with metallic trim, or non-microwave-safe plastics inside.
 This can cause arcing (sparks) that can damage the appliance.

-- Close the Door Gently: Remember those delicate door switches?
+- Close the Door Gently: those delicate door switches?
 Treat them with care.
 Avoid slamming the door.

 - Mind the Wattage: Understand your microwave’s power.
 A high-wattage (1000W+) oven will cook and reheat food much faster, reducing overall wear and tear from long run times.